Email Settings

 Mailgun or SendGrid without exposing your server's IP

-When you don't want to expose your IP (which is impossible with any SMTP provider) and when connecting to an external SMTP server is impossible due to firewall settings setting up an SMTP-to-API bridge and sending messages through it.
+When you don't want to expose your IP (which is impossible with any SMTP provider) or when connecting to an external SMTP server is impossible due to firewall settings, set up an SMTP-to-API bridge and send messages through it.

-To use any of the containers below within remark42 environment, set the following two SMTP
+To use any of the containers below within the Remark42 environment, set the following two SMTP

 variables: